EncodingActs/DeepMotionism/README.md

 > Or, see preprint on [ResearchGate](https://www.researchgate.net/publication/370497096_Unlocking_a_multimodal_archive_of_Southern_Chinese_martial_arts_through_embodied_cues)

-## Source code descriptions
+## Overview

-An interactive Sphinx documentation is available at /Doc/Documentation.lnk, which one can launch via a click and read in the browser.

 ### Introduction to directories

--- In the directory "./data/bvh/" :
+- "./docs/" contains an interactive documentation of the source codes.
+Launch it by opening "./docs/build/html/index.html" and explore the content in your browser .

-	- We have all the bvh files that are being considered for this project
+- "./src/" contains all the source codes (python scripts) developed for this project.

--- In the directory "./data/csv/" :
-	-  We have all the joint-rotation converion of the bvh files stated above.

--- In the directory "./data/datasets/" we have :
+- "./data/datasets/" contains :
-	- "datasetHighVariance" : the preprocessed mocap data where the features with highest variance have bee selected.
+	1. "datasetHighVariance" : the preprocessed mocap data where the features with highest variance have bee selected.
-	- "motion_words" : the motion words extracted from all the joint-rotation conversions of the mocap data available at "./data/csv/"
+	2. "motion_words" : the motion words extracted from all the joint-rotation conversions of the mocap data available at "./data/csv/"
-	- training_dataset_5 : the training dataset where 5 positive and negative examples have been selected for each motion word.
+	3. training_dataset_5 : the training dataset where 5 positive and negative examples have been selected for each motion word.

--- In the directory "./docs/":
-	- We have the documentation of the project.
-	- To visualize it, open the file at "./docs/build/html/index.html".

--- In the directory "./src/":
+- "./data/bvh/" contains all the bvh files considered for this project

-	- We have all the source python scripts used for the project.
+- "./data/csv/" contains all the joint-rotation converion of the bvh files stated above.

 ### Data preprocessing